walterjgsp/algorithms/documentation/content/english/problems/06_anagrams.md

 +++
 title = "Anagrams"
-description = "Given two strings, a and b , that may or may not be of the same length, determine the minimum number of character deletions required to make a and b anagrams." date = 2019-03-13T06:58:22-03:00 weight = 20 draft = false
+description = "Given two strings, a and b, that may or may not be of the same length, determine the minimum number of character deletions required to make a and b anagrams." date = 2019-03-13T06:58:22-03:00 weight = 20 draft = false